-When pressing one of the keys in the GLOBAL VIEW area (on each fader bay), the view of the whole desk is changed.
+When pressing one of the keys in the GLOBAL VIEW area, the view of the whole desk is changed.
+(Control Bay stays with its own view unless "Follow" is active.)
 Each channel strip will show parameters on up to four rotaries and their associated key.
 Only one global view key can be active at a time.
 Some views will not cover all four rotaries, depending on the function (e.g. a 2-channel pan covers only the bottom rotary) or DSP configuration (e.g. if only 3 mono AUX buses are configured).
 After a view is activated, the corresponding key is lit.
 When this key is pressed again, all previous views (i.e., the ones other than the currently pressed global view key) will be blanked.
 So the selection of parameters can be done in a quite flexible way.
 When pressing AUX MONO 1-4 followed by PAN, the result will be AUX 1-3 on rotaries 1 through 3, and pan on rotary 4.
 When pressing PAN a second time, rotaries 1 through 3 are blank and pan will still be displayed on rotary 4.